Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook

-As a consequence of the above bijection, $S_{n,k}$ equals to the number of paths in $\mathcal{MP}_{n,k+1}^{*U}$ begining with $U$ and ending with an even number of flat steps.
-Since those paths can be obtained from the correesponding Dyck prefixes by inserting $2i$ flat steps to the end and inserting $j$ flat steps between the first up step and the last up step, we obtain the required identity for $S_k(2,1;n)$. \end{proof}
+As a consequence of the above bijection, $T_{n,k}$ equals the number of paths in $\mathcal{M}_{n,k+1}^{*U}$ beginning with $U$ and ending with an even number of flat steps.
+Since those paths can be obtained from the corresponding Dyck prefixes by inserting an even number of flat steps to the end and inserting some flat steps between the first up step and the last up step, we obtain the identity in Theorem \ref{thm:33}. \end{proof}

-The first few entries of $(S_k(2,1;n))_{n,k\in\mathbb{N}}$ are as follows:
+The first few entries of $(\SYT_k(2,1;n))_{n,k\in\mathbb{N}}$ are as follows.